alexgeorgousis/customer-segments/README.md

-# customer-segments
+# Overview
-Using unsupervised learning techniques to identify segments in real customer data
+In this project I used unsupervised learning techniques to identify segments in the general population and then map them to customer data to identify potential customers in the general population.